|Lat/Lon:||40.11959°N / 9.41313°E|

-An interesting itinerary in a context of rare environmental beauty leads to the particular summit of Monte Novo San Giovanni, a table mountain rising from the ancient Forest of Montes with its 1316 meters of altitude.
+An interesting itinerary in a context of a landscape of rare beauty leads to the peculiar summit of Monte Novo San Giovanni, a table mountain rising with its 1316 meters of altitude from the ancient Forest of Montes.
 Like Perda 'e Liana, Monte Novo San Giovanni is an imposing "tacco" - meaning "heel" – an isolated limestone formation which name derives from the characteristic shape similar to a "shoe heel".

 This beautiful table mountain provides a few incredibly large views over the Supramonte and the Gennargentu mountain areas.
 Monte Novo San Giovanni is located on the Pratobello plateau, extending at about 1000 meters above sea level, in the wide Forest of Montes, Supramonte of Orgosolo.